 A: I have determined that the 17 violations of federal and state safety rules and regulations identified in the Complaint do not include other violations by PSE.
 The Company, or its agent, also failed to comply with other standards and procedures, failed to implement an effective quality control program during the cut-and-cap and abandonment of the service line at 8409/8411 Greenwood Avenue North, failed to remove the abandoned service line, did not maintain accurate records of the abandoned service line, and delayed the shut-off of gas flow to the explosion site placing property and people in further danger.

 I have also determined that the Complaint established a maximum penalty amount of $3.2 million to be imposed on PSE based on the 17 violations.
-However, if the additional violations of procedures and standards are included, the maximum penalty amount should have been $4.0 million, as I will describe later in my testimony.

 I find that the Settlement Agreement is significantly flawed and should not be approved by the Commission without revisions.
 I find that the firm penalty amount of $1.5 million is too low relative to the violations and PSE’s recurring failures to follow internal procedures and safety rules.
 The contingent portion of the penalty amount is unnecessary and contrary to sound regulatory policy.
 The Deactivated Gas Line Inspection and Remediation Program, although generally acceptable, should include certain improvements.

 Therefore, I recommend that the Commission take the following actions:

-The Commission reject the $1.5 million firm penalty amount and the $1.25 million contingent penalty, and instead impose at least the entire $3.2 million maximum penalty stated in the Complaint, or alternatively the Commission could amend the Complaint and impose penalties in the amount of $4.0 million, with no contingent amount.
+The Commission reject the $1.5 million firm penalty amount and the $1.25 million contingent penalty, and instead impose at least the entire $3.2 million maximum penalty stated in the Complaint.

-The Commission inform the Company that all costs that it incurs in implementing the Deactivated Gas Line Inspection and Remediation Program would not be recoverable in the current and future general rate cases.

 The Commission could approve the Deactivated Gas Line Inspection and Remediation Program with the following conditions:

 Strike the words “by Pilchuck” on the first line of the Population 2 paragraph on page 2 of Appendix A.